 Thick, soft, and full of fresh carrot and apple, these Carrot Cake Breakfast Cookies are a healthy make ahead breakfast or snack.
-They’re whole grain and refined sugar free, and keep well in the freezer.
+They’re whole grain and refined sugar free, and they keep well in the freezer for meal prep.

 I’ve created a Facebook group to help us keep in touch and share healthy eating ideas!
 Join us here for new recipe ideas, healthy eating tips, and ideas for saving time while having fun in the kitchen!